Soundcore 3 speaker: Finally the successor of the Amazon top seller

 With the Soundcore 3 Bluetooth speaker, there is finally a successor to probably one of the most popular Bluetooth speakers on Amazon.
 The Soundcore 2 might have been something of a milestone for ANKER’s audio division.
 We tested it 3 years ago and it still sells like hotcakes when it is on sale and regularly ends up in the bestseller lists.
 Over time, the Soundcore 2 collected more than 47,000 reviews, making its star rating of 4.7 out of 5 stars really impressive based on the amount of reviews.
-So the Soundcore 3 is following in big footsteps, let’s take a closer look.
+So the Soundcore 3 is following in big footsteps, find out if it can fill them in this review!

 New/Old Design for the New Soundcore 3